murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 The APT value is the associated payload type value.
 The S bit indicates if the media stream can be forwarded safely starting from this RTP packet.
-Typically, it will be set to 1 on the first rtp packet of an I-Frame video frame and in all rtp audio packets.
+Typically, it will be set to 1 on the first RTP packet of an intra video frame and in all RTP audio packets.

-Receivers MUST be ready to receive RTP packets with different associated payload types in the same way it would receive different payload type codes on the RTP packets.
+Receivers MUST be ready to receive RTP packets with different associated payload types in the same way they would receive different payload type codes on the RTP packets.

 The URI for declaring this header extension in an extmap attribute is "urn:ietf:params:rtp-hdrext:associated-payload-type".